 The following programs are available for all ages.
 If you are interested in scheduling one of these programs, fill out the inquiry form here and our Education Director, Amy, will get back to you.

 Activities and programs available for scouts, school children, garden clubs or anyone!
-Field Trips are 90 minutes in length and $10 per child.
+Field Trips are 90 minutes in length and $10 per child, with a $75.00 minimum.
 Teachers and Chaperones are free.
-Reduced pricing available for Title 1 schools.
+Reduced pricing available for Title 1 schools and others with proven financial need upon request.
 Blue Heron Educators can also visit your school.
 Outreach programs are $45 per class.

 Programs offered are as follows: